bgarnr/DownloadSavedTiktoks/README.md

 ```bash
 python tiktok_downloader.py
 ```
+3. When prompted, enter your Chrome profile name or press Enter to use default
-3. Log in using the QR code if needed
+4. Log in using the QR code if needed
-4. Click the download buttons on videos you want to save
+5. Click the download buttons on videos you want to save
-5. Use TikTok's native download button in the new tabs
+6. Use TikTok's native download button in the new tabs

+### Using Different Chrome Profiles

+If you have multiple Chrome profiles, you can specify which one to use when running the script.
+To find your profile name:

+1. Open Chrome and go to `chrome://version`
+2. Look for "Profile Path" - the last part of the path is your profile name
+3. Common profile names are:
+   - `Default` - The default Chrome profile
+   - `Profile 1`, `Profile 2`, etc. - Additional profiles
+   - Custom named profiles will show their name

+When running the script, enter this profile name when prompted.

 ## Note